On 2-representation infinite algebras arising from dimer models: Derived equivalences of -representation infinite algebras

 \subsection{Acknowledgement}

 The author would like to thank Osamu Iyama for valuable comments and suggestions, especially for pointing out \ref{rem_conifold} and \ref{existence_tilting}.
 The author also thank Yuya Mizuno for stimulating discussions concerning $n$-representation infinite algebras.
-The author would like to thank the anonymous referees for valuable comments and suggestions.
+The author would like to thank the anonymous referees for numerous valuable comments and suggestions, especially the ones for improving the proof of Theorem~\ref{pm_mutation_equiv}.

-The author is supported by World Premier International Research Center Initiative (WPI initiative), MEXT, Japan, and JSPS Grant-in-Aid for Young Scientists (B) 17K14159.
+The author is supported by World Premier International Research Center Initiative (WPI initiative) MEXT Japan, JSPS Grant-in-Aid for Young Scientists (B) 17K14159, and JSPS Grant-in-Aid for Early-Career Scientists 20K14279.